raspberrypilearning/nature-rover/en/step_2.md

 --- /task ---

-You should see a scene with a robotic rover, a hilly background, and a controller in the bottom right.
+You should see a scene with a robotic rover, a hilly background, and a controller in the bottom, left-hand corner.

 ![The staring background showing hills, a pile of mud, and a robot.](images/starter-background.png)

-You are going to use the controller or keyboard controls to make the **rover** look as if it is moving towards or away from the viewer.
+You are going to use the controller or keyboard controls to make the rover look as if it is moving towards or away from the viewer.

 --- task ---